tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 |`SignedProtocol (spr)`|Optional.
 Specifies the protocol permitted for a request made with the account SAS.
 Possible values are both HTTPS and HTTP (`https,http`) or HTTPS only (`https`).
 The default value is `https,http`.<br /><br /> Note that HTTP only is not a permitted value.|
 |`Signature (sig)`|Required.
 The signature part of the URI is used to authorize the request made with the shared access signature.<br /><br /> The string-to-sign is a unique string constructed from the fields that must be verified in order to authorize the request.
 The signature is an HMAC computed over the string-to-sign and key using the SHA256 algorithm, and then encoded using Base64 encoding.|

-### Specifying the Signature Validity Interval
+### Specifying the signature validity interval

 The `SignedStart` and `SignedExpiry` fields must be expressed as UTC times and must adhere to a valid ISO 8601 format.
 Supported ISO 8601 formats include the following:

 - YYYY-MM-DD